Edinburgh in Johnson County, Indiana — The American Midwest (Great Lakes)

 Erected 1976 by Edinburgh Bicentennial Committee.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Historical Blue River Township (approx. 1.4 miles away); Nancy Kerlin Barnett William Merritt Chase (approx. 5.8 miles away); Lowell Mills (approx. 8 miles away); Atterbury Army Air Field (approx. 8.4 miles away); Home of Columbus Horatio Hall (approx. 9.4 miles away); Johnson County Court Houses (approx. 9.6 miles away); Johnson County Revolutionary War Memorial (approx. 9.6 miles away).
+At least 8 other markers are Historical Blue River Township (approx. 1.4 miles away); Nancy Kerlin Barnett (was approx. 4½ miles away but has been reported missing. ); William Merritt Chase (approx. 5.8 miles away); Lowell Mills (approx. 8 miles away); Atterbury Army Air Field (approx. 8.4 miles away); Home of Columbus Horatio Hall (approx. 9.4 miles away); Johnson County Court Houses (approx. 9.6 miles away); Johnson County Revolutionary War Memorial (approx. 9.6 miles away).

 Categories. • Agriculture • Settlements & Settlers • War, US Civil • Waterways & Vessels •